Your home by the water

 The "front" door is in a quiet courtyard behind the house, with a guaranteed reserved parking space a couple of yards from home.

 Walk straight in to the welcoming ground floor salon-sejour open-plan living area, freshly refurbished with light bright fabrics and with a smart modern fitted kitchen installed just last summer.

 This is now complete with microwave, full sized ceramic hob, under-counter oven and fridge.
-The smart new kitchen units have a spacious preparation area and cupboards and drawers stacked with enough plates, bowls, glasses, jugs and more to make this the perfect venue for entertaining friends or hosting and early evening aperitif before setting out for the quayside restaurant du soir.
+The stylish new kitchen units feature a spacious preparation area and cupboards and drawers stacked with enough plates, bowls, glasses, jugs and more to make this the perfect venue for entertaining friends or hosting and early evening aperitif before setting out for the quayside restaurant du soir.

 Out of sight, but no less important for that, a washing machine is tucked away in the pantry, where you will find the ironing board and extra appliances.

 Flop in the comfy lounge area, with its TV & DVD player and sofa, that cannily converts into an extra guest bed.

 A pair of armchairs and a stack of popular paperbacks, a pile of DVDs and a side table for another glass of that rather special pale local rose that goes so well with a Kate Mosse or an Ian Rankin or whenever catching up with your favourite author on the Kindle.

 Choose to eat outside on the lovely little terrace and watch the daily life of the port.

 Look to your left and you can see the masts of boats bobbing in the water against the undulating silhouttes of the lagoon ports of Sete, Balaruc and Bouzigues.

 Face eastwards and watch other people painting the hulls of their boats in the yard by the waterfront.